Leo8216/Exploratory-Analysis-Austin-Animal-Center-Shelter/README.md

 ### Closing Remarks

-<b> If you are considering getting a pet, please consider adopting.
+If you are considering getting a pet, please consider adopting.
 If getting a dog, I strongly suggest you read the facts in link above before swinging by an Animal Shelter, so that you make an informed decision.
-Pit Bull or not (although, the numbers show Pit Bull owners are more attached to them, wonder why?), as long as you adopt, you will potentially be saving a life that will bring a lot of joy to yours.</b>
+Pit Bull or not (although, the numbers show Pit Bull owners are more attached to them, wonder why?), as long as you adopt, you will potentially be saving a life that will bring a lot of joy to yours.

 ## Required Imports
 This was run in Python 3.6